School Nurse

 Admissions Requirements for School Nurse Programs

-Nursing program admissions can be quite competitive, so it is imperative that candidates put forward the best possible application they can.
-While the specific requirements can vary from program to program, the two most common ones are prerequisite coursework in biology, math, anatomy, and science and a minimum 3.0 GPA.
-Other factors that can be considered include previous healthcare experience, other education completed, and veteran status.
+Nursing program admissions can be quite competitive, so it is imperative that candidates submit the best possible application.
+While the specific requirements can vary from program to program, the two most common ones are prerequisite coursework in biology, math, anatomy, and science, and a minimum 3.0 GPA.
+Other factors to consider include prior healthcare experience, other completed education, and veteran status.

 School Nurse Program Accreditation

 Before enrolling in a nursing program, prospective students should ensure that the school is accredited.
-Accreditation is a voluntary process programs undergo that evaluates the quality of the faculty, facilities, curriculum, and more.
+Accreditation is a voluntary process that programs undergo to evaluate the quality of the faculty, facilities, curriculum, and more.
 Accreditation also looks at students’ outcomes to ensure the program adequately prepares graduates for future work.

 Most states require that registered nurse license applicants have completed an accredited program, as do most certificate programs.
 Nursing programs are accredited by the Commission on Collegiate Nursing Education (CCNE) or the Accreditation Commission for Education in Nursing (ACEN).